electrovir/prettier-plugin-multiline-arrays/README.md

+# v1.0 breaking changes

+-   `prettier-elements-per-line` comment renamed to `prettier-multiline-arrays-next-line-pattern`.
+-   `prettier-wrap-threshold` comment renamed to `prettier-multiline-arrays-next-threshold`.
+-   Default `multilineArraysWrapThreshold` value is now `1`.
+-   Trailing commas now force wrapping, even if the threshold hasn't been met.

 # prettier-plugin-multiline-arrays

 Prettier plugin to force array elements to wrap onto new lines, even when there's only one element.
 Supports control of how many elements appear on each line.
+Trailing commas will always force a wrap.

-TypeScript, JavaScript, and JSON files are supported.
+TypeScript, JavaScript, and JSON files are officially supported (others may still work).

 [Please file issues in the GitHub repo](https://github.com/electrovir/prettier-plugin-multiline-arrays/issues/new) and include code examples if you come across formatting errors.
 You can set the `NEW_LINE_DEBUG` environment variable to something truthy to get extra debug output when formatting.